virtual-labs/exp-forging-hammer-impulse-excitation-nitk/experiment/aim.md

-To visualize response of forging hammer as a 2 DOF system under impulse excitation.
+To visualize the transient response of forging hammer as a 2 DOF system under impulse excitation.